Statement by Other Minds Executive and Artistic Director, Charles Amirkhanian

 A gathering of so many composers and performers at an Other Minds Festival is a special occasion, both for artists and audiences.
 It brings together the collective experience of such composers as Per Nørgård and Peter Sculthorpe, representing over 100 years of composing, and, when we add up that of the other guest composers, performers and our most dedicated concert-going audience members, literally thousands of years of new music mindfulness that animates this community for a special weekend in San Francisco.

-This past week, our guest composers from nine countries have met in private conference at the lovely site of the Djerassi Resident Artists Program in Woodside, forty miles south of San Francisco, to share their work and their life journeys in a way composers rarely are able to do.
+For the week prior to the festival, our guest composers from nine countries met in private conference at the lovely site of the Djerassi Resident Artists Program in Woodside, forty miles south of San Francisco, to share their work and their life journeys in a way composers rarely are able to do.
 It is one goal of the Other Minds Festival to promote connections within our often-fragmented legion of practitioners with the hope that each composer will come away recharged and invigorated.
 Invariably, our composers have told us that they truly appreciate this short but intense period of the time together and often make lifelong friendships that become a lasting reminder of their visit to the Bay Area.

-This year for the first time we’re including teenage composers-a group from Vacaville Christian High School-who will perform their own Electrical Resonance Symphony on a Tesla coil, theremin and other instruments at the intermission of our closing concert.
+This year for the first time we including teenage composers-a group from Vacaville Christian High School-who performed their own Electrical Resonance Symphony on a Tesla coil, theremin and other instruments at the intermission of our closing concert.
 Experimentation in music, far from being a dying practice, has grown exponentially thanks to the advent of the personal computer.
-A grass roots movement of youth in unprecedented numbers is exploring the world of sound and music (and discovering their antecedents on our Internet Website as well!).
+A grass roots movement of youth in unprecedented numbers is exploring the world of sound and music (and discovering their antecedents on our internet website as well!).

 At an early age, Daniel David Feinsmith (b.
 NYC) was steeped in classical music through his parents and grandfather, who were members of leading orchestras including the New York Philharmonic, Israel Philharmonic and Denver Symphony Orchestra.
 His father Marvin Feinsmith has composed numerous solo, chamber, and symphonic works, and is one of a multigenerational line of composers, musical performers and writers which has been traced in an unbroken line as far back as the 1600s, including his grand uncle Leonid Andreyev, the greatest writer of the Russian Revolution.